 Mama Q's Family Honey Farm, as the name suggests, is a family owned honey manufacturer looking to make a name in the abstract world of beekeeping.
 The small business is run by the Quinlan family out of Palo Alto, CA.

-I learned first-hand that developing a brand takes time and requires many "behind the scenes" steps.
+This project gave me the freedom to create my own brand while at the same time design under the interest of a client.
+I learned that developing a brand takes time and requires many "behind the scenes" steps.
 Client interactions will not always be perfect, and it is up to the designer to create strong lines of communication.